itewreed/secam-tbc-2-yuv/README.md

 ## Quick usage guide
 * Load both tbc files into the graph, set output file
-* Run graph, adjust fieldstart parameter (value 0 or 2) if necessary
+* Run graph, adjust invert_crcb parameter (value 0 or 1) if necessary
 * Use bash script to combine with dropout corrected mkv file create by gen_chroma_vid script

 ## Graphs